-- filing with the Company's Corporate Secretary either a written notice of revocation or a duly executed proxy dated later than the proxy you wish to revoke; - voting again on a later date via the Internet or by telephone by no later than 1:00 a.m., Pacific Time, on May 12, 2020 (in which case only your latest Internet or telephone proxy submitted will be counted); or - attending the Annual Meeting and voting in person (your attendance at the Annual Meeting, in and of itself, will not revoke your proxy).
+- filing with the Company's Corporate Secretary either a written notice of revocation or a duly executed proxy dated later than the proxy you wish to revoke; - voting again on a later date via the Internet or by telephone by no later than 1:00 a.m., Pacific Time, on May 19, 2021 (in which case only your latest Internet or telephone proxy submitted will be counted); or - attending the virtual Annual Meeting via the link www.meetingcenter.io/210865261 and voting at the virtual Annual Meeting (your attendance at the virtual Annual Meeting, in and of itself, will not revoke your proxy).

-Any written notice of revocation or later dated proxy that is mailed must be received by the Company's Corporate Secretary before the close of business on May 11, 2020, and should be addressed as follows: Callaway Golf Company, Attention: Corporate Secretary, 2180 Rutherford Road, Carlsbad, California 92008.
-Alternatively, you may hand deliver a written revocation notice or a later dated proxy to the Company's Corporate Secretary at the Annual Meeting before voting begins.
+Any written notice of revocation or later dated proxy that is mailed must be received by the Company's Corporate Secretary before the close of business on May 18, 2021, and should be addressed as follows: Callaway Golf Company, Attention: Corporate Secretary, 2180 Rutherford Road, Carlsbad, California 92008.
+Alternatively, you may vote at the virtual Annual Meeting.